Serving Illinois and Nationwide

 The cost of treating atrial septal defects can become exorbitant quickly and the only recourse in many cases is to seek compensation from the party responsible for the child’s injuries.
 GlaxoSmithKline advised the use of Zofran to doctors illegally and without conducting any research into its effects on unborn children and deserves to be held accountable for its actions.
 No company should be allowed to place profits above the possible pain, suffering and loss of life that can result from pushing an unsafe product to market without warning consumers of its risks.

-Get Legal Help Now For Your Child's Atrial Septal Defects From a Zofran Litigation Law Firm
+Get Legal Help now for Your Child's Atrial Septal Defects From a Zofran Litigation Law Firm

 If your child suffered a congenital birth defect because you were prescribed Zofran, you may be entitled to compensation to pay for his or her treatment and for any other expenses you’ve incurred due to his or her injuries.
-Contact Rosenfeld Injury Lawyers to schedule a free consultation with an attorney to learn more about your rights and to explore your legal options including a possible Zofran lawsuit.
+Contact Rosenfeld Injury Lawyers LLC to schedule a free consultation with an attorney to learn more about your rights and to explore your legal options including a possible Zofran lawsuit.
 If we are unable to collect compensation on your behalf, our services will be free.